Honpg/Honpg/README.md

 🙌 Enthusiastic AI student seeking an internship at FPT Software to apply and develop my foundational knowledge in AI.
 Eager to learn from experienced professionals and contribute to innovative projects.
-I am passionate about artificial intelligence and its potential to solve real-world problems.
-I am committed to continuous learning and staying updated with the latest advancements in AI.
-Excited about the opportunity to gain practical experience in a dynamic environment, I am ready to bring a proactive approach, strong analytical skills, and a collaborative mindset to your team.
+I am passionate about artificial intelligence and its potential to solve real-world problems.Excited about the opportunity to gain practical experience in a dynamic environment.
+I am ready to bring a proactive approach, strong analytical skills, and a collaborative mindset to your team.

 - 🔭 I’m currently learning  Data Enginear